What is Anti-Odor Technology? Your Guide to the Best Anti-Odor Fabrics

 But does anti-odor technology actually work?
 How does it work?
 And are anti-odor clothes harmful to your health?

 Today we’re tackling everything body odor and clothing.
-We’ll break down exactly what anti-odor technology is, including the best anti-odor fabrics to help you stay fresh and confident.
+We’ll break down exactly what anti-odor technology is, explore the connection between body odor and artificial fabrics, and share the best anti-odor fabrics to help you stay fresh and confident.

 What is Anti-Odor Technology?

 To start, let’s clarify a few terms.

 Sweat isn’t the culprit of B.O. — body odor occurs when sweat reacts with bacteria that live on your skin.
 Sweat, on its own, is odorless.

 Anti-odor technology captures and blocks or kills odor-causing bacteria that comes from your body.
 It neutralizes the bacteria before it interacts with sweat, reducing the amount of body odor.
 When bacteria can't mix with the moisture from your sweat, odors vanish.

 Anti-odor technology is often confused with moisture-wicking, especially when you’re talking about athletic or workout clothes.
 But they’re not the same.

 Moisture-wicking fabrics push moisture away from the body.
 They contain polyester, which doesn’t absorb as much water as cotton.
 Moisture-wicking fabrics help you cool down, but they don’t control odor.

 There are many different factors to consider when choosing anti-odor clothing, including efficacy and safety.